as-safa-inc/.github/profile/README.md

 # Get Involved with As-Safa Inc

 **As-Safa Inc** is a healthtech company committed to transforming patient care through innovation.
-Guided by our motto, **Healthcare Redesigned**, we’re building technology-driven solutions that empower both patients and providers.
+Guided by our motto, **Redesigning Healthcare**, we’re building technology-driven solutions that empower both patients and providers.

 ## 🚀 Join the Movement